kokkos/kokkos-core-wiki/docs/source/API/core/c_style_memory_management/free.rst

 Parameters
 ----------

+.. cppkokkos:var:: void* ptr

-``ptr``: The pointer to the memory to deallocate on the specified memory space.
+* The pointer to the memory to deallocate on the specified memory space.

 Template parameters
 -------------------